Digitale Events

 What's the matter?

-Ask participants to search for a GIF to post to chat, a shared board, or space (e.g. Slack).
+Ask participants to search for a GIF that they can post in chat, a shared board or space (e.g. Slack).

 Which GIF best represents your current mood?

-Choose a GIF that best represents our current purpose.
+Choose a GIF that best represents our current goal.

-– With small group sizes (because it often takes longer than you think)
+– For small group sizes (because it often takes longer than you think)

 – As a visual check-in